 Tender stem broccoli (£5.50).
 Every good meal comes with greens right?
 Oh yes it does and these little broccoli’s were intensely buttery and really good with those toasted almonds.
 Your mother was right, you must eat your greens especially if they taste like this.

 Knickerbocker glory (£9.50).
-This is a dangerous desert, if you get into this stuff too hard the instant gratification will be addictive.
+This is a dangerous desert, gratifying, waist thickening and addictive.
 It comes with cubed brownies, chocolate, griottine cherry and vanilla ice cream.
 The cherry sorbet is food porn at it’s finest and trust me it’s made for sharing.

 The damage: Expect to pay £80-£125 per head with wine and cocktails

 The good: Seasonal British products cooked to a very high standard at reasonable prices as they should.
-Great casual-fun-dining experience with matching service and will guarantee to get your culinary horn on!
+Great casual-fun-dining experience with matching service that will guarantee to get your culinary horn on!

 The bad: Paul Hood should have come out to say hello and take our praise, it doesn’t take much effort!

 Address: 58 Poland St, Soho, London W1F 7NR